Yaminiiii7/Multi-Container-WordPress-Python-Application-Deployment/Readme.md

 ### 🛠️ Complete Deployment with Docker Compose: WordPress + MySQL + Python App

-In this hands-on, you'll learn how to install, configure and run multiple services with **Docker Compose**, making it easier to manage multi-container applications.
+To install, configure and run multiple services with **Docker Compose**, making it easier to manage multi-container applications.

 ### 🚀 What you'll do: